wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 ## Audience

-Your viewers aren't just a mass of numbers--they're individual people and potential leads.
+Your viewers aren't just a mass of numbers&mdash;they're individual people and potential leads.
 That's why Wistia created a section entirely devoted to them: your Audience.

 The Audience page is all about tracking viewers through email, via Turnstile submissions, or just old fashioned views.